This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 The pairing of citrus with dill is what makes this roasted salmon dish so delicious!
 What's best is that it roasts in no time at all, making it perfect for a weeknight meal!

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 30 minutes
+Cook: 30 minutes

-Total Time 40 minutes
+Total: 40 minutes

-Servings 6 servings
+Servings: 6 servings

 Ingredients

-• 1 ½ lb carrots
+• 1 ½ lbs carrots

-• ½ cup dill lightly chopped
+• ½ cup fresh dill lightly chopped

 • 1 lemon thinly sliced

-• 1 blood orange (or valencia) thinly sliced
+• 1 blood orange (or Valencia) thinly sliced

 • 2 tbsp olive oil separated